Anything can tell a story.

 3.)
 The difficult moments remain just as meaningful as the joyful ones.
 Many of you can likely relate to this: when you start looking into the past, there’s a high likelihood you will uncover some pictures that are hard to see.
 Decisions I thought were sound, yet weren’t.
 The family members who have since lost their battle.
 The friend who died far too young.
 And yet, while it is sometimes painful to remember, I feel it is necessary to remember, because these people–these moments–are a part of who I am.
 We are still tied together.
 There is meaning in that, and I choose to claim it.

 4.)
 The quality of the picture doesn’t matter.
-Those 27 grainy, washed out pics from a disposable camera my two friends and I took of us screwing around in the backyard?
+Those 27 grainy, washed out pics from a disposable camera my two friends and I took of us playing frisbee in the backyard?
 Still love seeing them.
-Not because they are the pinnacle of expert photoging (oh HEAVENS, no), but because of the people, the place, and the event they portray.
+Not because they are the pinnacle of photography (oh HEAVENS, no), but because of the people, the place, and the event they portray.
 I love those photos because of the story they tell.
 The moments they transport me to.
 Lesson?
-Spend less time worrying about the flyaways in my selfie and more time capturing life as it is written.
+Spend less time worrying about getting the perfect shot and just capture life as it is written.
 Because someday, I may want to reread this particular page.

 What part of your story do you want remembered?
 When you pause to examine them, what do your “axe-moments” tell you?